artalar/reatom/docs/src/pages/packages/effects.md

 description: Reatom for effects
 ---

-This package is inspired by [sagas](https://redux-saga.js.org) and give you advanced effect management solutions
+This package is inspired by [sagas](https://redux-saga.js.org) and give you advanced effect management solutions.

 > included in [@reatom/framework](/packages/framework)